TestCentricity/testcentricity_web/README.md

 ## PageObjects

 The **Page Object Model** is a test automation pattern that aims to create an abstraction of your web app's User Interface that can be used in tests.
-A **Page Object** is an object that represents a single page in your AUT (Application Under Test). **Page Objects** encapsulate the implementation details of a web page and expose an API that supports interaction with, and validation of the UI elements on the page.
+A **Page Object** represents a single page in your AUT (Application Under Test). **Page Objects** encapsulate the implementation details of a web page and expose an API that supports interaction with, and validation of the UI elements on the page.

-**Page Objects** makes it easier to maintain automated tests because changes to page UI elements are updated in only one location - in the
-**Page Object** class definition.
+**Page Objects** makes it easier to maintain automated tests because changes to page UI elements are updated in only one location - in the **Page Object** class definition.
 By adopting a **Page Object Model**, Cucumber Feature files and step definitions are no longer required to hold specific information about a page's UI objects, thus minimizing maintenance requirements.
-If any element on, or property of a page changes
-(URL path, text field attributes, button captions, etc.), maintenance is performed in the `PageObject` class definition only, typically with no need to update the affected feature file, scenarios, or step definitions.
+If any element on, or property of a page changes (URL path, text field attributes, button captions, etc.), maintenance is performed in the `PageObject` class definition only, typically with no need to update the affected feature file, scenarios, or step definitions.

 ### Defining a PageObject

 Your `PageObject` class definitions should be contained within individual `.rb` files in the `features/support/pages` folder of your test automation project.
 You define new `PageObjects` as shown below:

     class LoginPage < TestCentricity::PageObject
     end